kaitengL1027/Memory_Gallery/README.md

 # Memory Gallery - Read Me
-A cross-platform Ionic app which allows the user to upload pictures of memories with their phone's camera, and then update / delete them
+A cross-platform Ionic app which allows the user to upload pictures of memories with their phone's camera, and then update / delete them.
 (Work in progress)

 ## Installation